 There are other camps at different points that lead to the summit of Mount Everest.
-Everest Base camp is located at the lowest elevation among those camps.
-Camp 2 and 3 are located at the elevation of 6,500m and 7,400 m respectively.
-The highest camp (camp 4) resides at the elevation of 8000 m.
-The summit lies ahead at the incredible elevation of 8,848m.
+Everest Base Camp is located at the lowest elevation among those camps.
+Camps 2 and 3 are located at the elevation of 6,500m and 7,400 m respectively.
+The highest camp (camp 4) resides at an elevation of 8000 m.
+The summit lies ahead at an incredible elevation of 8,848m.

 Altitude gain is not very high each day.
 Make sure that you don’t ascend to a very high altitude a day.
 You must go slow during your treks so that your body gets good acclimatization.

-Altitude sickness is caused by the lack of oxygen.
-In high altitude regions, the air molecules are less compared to a lower elevation due to atmospheric pressure.
+Altitude sickness is caused by a lack of oxygen.
+In high-altitude regions, the air molecules are less compared to a lower elevation due to atmospheric pressure.
 Your body will experience many changes.
 People react differently everyone reacts differently to different levels of altitude.
 People will not experience any symptoms or feel any different when climbing from sea level to 2,400m.
 Altitude Mountain Sickness is also known as Acute Mountain Sickness (AMS).

 Enough time should be used by the body to cope with the diminishing oxygen levels.
 I advise you to take your time.
-Breathe-ease and continue on your trail nice and easy.
-Create a slow pace with proper rests and breathe normally.
+Breathe with ease and continue on your trail nicely and easily.
+Create a slow pace with proper rest and breathe normally.

-Altitude sickness affects people of all ages, physical and medical conditions.
+Altitude sickness affects people of all ages and has physical and medical conditions.
 Even the same person might have different experiences while completing the same trek.

-If left untreated and unnoticed the common symptoms might develop to High Altitude Sickness.
-The symptoms include dizziness, insomnia, nausea, fatigue, loss of appetite.
+If left untreated and unnoticed the common symptoms might develop into High Altitude Sickness.
+The symptoms include dizziness, insomnia, nausea, fatigue, and loss of appetite.
 High Altitude Sickness can advance to High Altitude Cerebral Edema (HACE) or High Altitude Pulmonary Edema (HAPE).